-A small builder, doing a small number of jobs at a time.
+A small builder, doing a small number of projects at a time.

-We’re a small team.
-We work on a small number of projects at a time.
+We are a small team.
+We work on a small number of projects at a time — usually no more than three or four running concurrently, depending on size.
 The same faces are on your site from the first day to the last.
 If you call me on a Sunday because you’ve changed your mind about the kitchen island, I’ll pick up.
-If the plasterer needs another morning because the skim isn’t right yet, I’ll tell you, and we’ll wait the morning.
+If the plasterer needs another morning because the skim isn’t quite right yet, I’ll tell you, and we’ll wait the morning.

-Most of our work is in Walthamstow and the postcodes around it.
-A lot of it is in Victorian and Edwardian terraces — the same kind of house I live in myself.
+Most of our work is in the Victorian and Edwardian terraces of East and North London.
+The same kind of houses we live in ourselves.
 I know where these houses fall down, what hides behind the lath and plaster, which corners the previous owner cut.
-I know the joiners who can match a Victorian cornice without making it look like a mould kit, and I know the brick merchants who’ll sell you a pallet of London stocks that actually look like London stocks.
+I know the joiners who can match a Victorian cornice properly.
+I know the brick merchants who’ll sell us a pallet of London stocks that actually look like London stocks.

 Five things we hold ourselves to.